 The IDEAL solution for facial sun protection is to apply a beautiful, mineral-rich makeup over a broad spectrum SPF 30+ mineral zinc oxide sunscreen - you will have 2 layers of protective mineral particles on your skin AND you can create the makeup look that you want to achieve.
 It's what I do for my fair 60-ish year old complexion! - Dermatologist Dr. Cynthia Bailey

 I use a tinted mineral zinc oxide sunscreen and my mineral makeup powders.
-Specifically I wear my Sheer Strength Pure Physical Matte Tinted SPF 50+ Sunscreen on my face and my Sheer Strength Pure Physical Spray SPF 50+ Sunscreen on my neck, ears and decollete.
-It dries nicely and does not damage my nice clothing.
+Specifically I wear my Sheer Strength Pure Physical Matte Tinted SPF 30+ Sunscreen on my face and apply makeup over it.

 I layer my mineral makeup powder that I apply to my face on top of my tinted sunscreen.
 I get great coverage.
 The Matte texture of my sunscreen is a great makeup primer for the powder.
 I start my day knowing that my skin is really well protected.